 Lawyers are trained to read and interpret very detailed and difficult legal documents and to advise their clients on the most appropriate steps to take, based on their findings.
 Many lawyers can interpret Medicaid laws and translate them into layman's terms, but only an experienced Medicaid attorney can help you understand and deal with all the diverse issues created by your case.
 When interviewing prospective elder law attorneys, consider the following factors:

 Some lawyers consider themselves to be competent in multiple areas of law, and they may work in several different capacities.
 Ideally, you want to work with an attorney who spends a substantial amount of time helping clients with elder law cases, specifically, and who has handled other Medicaid matters.
 Your attorney should be a member in good standing of the Florida Bar.
 Check for other affiliations that the attorney has with national groups or local organizations focused on elder law.
+Ideally, your attorney should be a Florida Bar Board Certified Specialist in Elder Law.

 While a young lawyer may be very smart and knowledgeable with respect to Medicaid law, he or she may lack the practical experience necessary to connect with and understand a client's needs and to advocate aggressively for the client’s behalf in the system.